WebberZone/contextual-related-posts/readme.txt

 * Bug fixes:
 	* Language files initialisation had the wrong text domain
 	* Stop updating the thumb settings if the existing value isn't found.
 Caused incorrect changes in certain installations
+	* Force link text to white when using Rounded Thumb style

 = 2.2.3 =